cbsobral/NLP-Supervisor-Recommender/README.md

 The objective of this script is to extract the underlying topics from the collection of Master Thesis Colloquia supervision plans and compare them to the underlying topics of a student’s research proposal.

 Due to the scope of our project, we aim to unveil topics that best represent research interests and/or research methodologies, as these are the main criteria for matching students and supervisors.
-## Current development
+## Current Development
 In the [topic_choices.ipynb](https://github.com/cbsobral/python/blob/master/topic_choices.ipynb) file, our progress can be tracked (we recommend using Google Colaboratory to view it).
 This file contains brief explanations on the steps we took to develop and elect a topic model.

 Although we experimented with both LDA and TD-IDF, we are leaning towards using the former, because so far, it yielded more accurate matches.

 With [streamlit](https://www.streamlit.io/), we are developing the user's interface, where student's can input their research proposals and receive our output.
+We are still in the initial stages with this, but the script can be found in the [app.py](https://github.com/cbsobral/python/blob/master/app.py) file.

 ## Next Steps
 In the next weeks, we plan to test our model with a few research proposals, identify opportunities for enhancement of accuracy in topic matching and improve the code, as needed.

-We also intend to develop the user's interface further.
+We also intend to develop the user's interface.

 ## References
 - Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.